 You may download a CSV file of orders listed on the interface with the download button above the table.
-Contact the support team if you need an example CSV report.

 To view additional details about the customer and order, click the Google order ID.
 You'll land on the Order details page, which contains:

 - Product information

 - Pricing details, including item cost, shipping cost and type, and tax cost

 - Previously applied refunds